ANNOUNCING:

-“He is a man for whom the notion of borders means very little, a genius whose music is without frontiers, and whose originality makes him one of the most innovative artists in the varied musical genres of today.”
+“He is a man for whom the notion of borders means very little, a genius whose music is without frontiers.”

 Al Kamar, 1989

-“Al Kamar” was presented in Paris at Theatre La Cigale, Le Cirque d’Hiver and l’Institut du Monde Arabe with special guests Manu Di Bangu and Jacques Higelin, and then toured around the world.
+This project premiered in Paris at Theatre La Cigale, Le Cirque d’Hiver and l’Institut du Monde Arabe with special guests ethnic Jazz artist Manu Di Bangu and French pop star Jacques Higelin, toured worldwide, and captivated audiences.

-For many years and predating the times he was gathering together extraordinary musicians from all over the world, and recording more than 35 albums.
+For many years he was gathering together extraordinary musicians from all over the world, and recording more than 35 albums.

-Among the many collaborators who appear in this collection are: Ronnie Drew (The Dubliners), Máirtín O’Connor (De Dannan), Steve Cooney, Cathy Jordan (Dervish), Antonio Carmona (Ketama), Gabin Dabire, José Seves (Inti-Illimani), Benito Lertxundi, and many more.
+Amongst his historical collaborators are: Ronnie Drew (The Dubliners), Mairtin O’Connor (De Dannan), Steve Cooney, Donal Lunny (The Bothy Band), Cathy Jordan (Dervish), Juan Martin, Antonio Carmona (Ketama), Gabin Dabirè, Davide Viterbo, José Seves (Inti-Illimani), Benito Lertxundi and many more.

 Teatro Cassia, Rome 2010